-The deadlines progress in the order listed above:
+The deadlines progress in the order listed above.

-- Mechanics Lien: This is the foundation of a contractor’s effort to secure payment.
+The mechanics lien is the foundation of a contractor’s effort to secure payment.
 The deadline to file a lien is anywhere from 2 months to 1 year after completing work.

-- Lien Enforcement: A mechanics lien is only good for a certain period of time.
+A mechanics lien is only good for a certain period of time.
 When the lien does not itself encourage payment, a contractor can file a suit to enforce or “foreclose upon” the lien, in order to recover payment from the sale of the property.
 A contractor must bring the lawsuit before the deadline to enforce the lien passes.

 Two Principles to Mechanics Lien Claims Anywhere in the USA

-From this perspective, I think there are two take-aways from this exercise:
+There are two take-aways from this chart: